Demographic Questions FAQ

 Why are you asking me about my sexual orientation, gender identity or race?

-Your answers will help us understand who is utilizing our services, and/or who we are connecting with through our community engagement efforts, and who may be missing.
+Your answers will help us understand who is using our services, and/or who we are connecting with through our community engagement efforts, and who may be missing.
 We know that sometimes people experience discrimination due to many different factors when it comes to service delivery and community inclusion, including sexual orientation, gender identity or racial or ethnic background.
 If we don’t ask, then we won’t know if discrimination or exclusion is happening, and if we don’t know who we are reaching, then we cannot develop strategies to correct any existing barriers.

 Why are you asking me about my place of birth?